kflan-io/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 sudo ./discovery_agent service enable
 ```

-To get name of the service:
+To get the name of the service:

 ```shell
 cd /home/APIC-agents